infiniterik/byol/instructions.md

 -   [ ] Provide a writeup describing your language and its capabalities
     -   [ ] Justify any specific design decisions you made

+## Updated instructions
+The instructions will be updated with daily agendas as the class progresses.
+You may refer to the latest version of the assignment at https://github.com/infiniterik/byol.

 ## Friday, September 16

 By Friday you should be ready to describe your syntax.
 Write a few